Voiceless (animal rights group): Factory farming

 Factory farming is the process of raising livestock in industrial systems in which animals are confined at high stocking density to produce the highest output at the lowest cost.
 Factory farms remove domesticated farm animals from open pastures, forcing them to live in confined and crowded environments.
 These close conditions require the use of antibiotics to stop the spread of disease and housing systems often prevent animals from exhibiting many of their natural behaviours.
 Farm animals are often subjected to artificial feeding and lighting regimes, selective breeding, and intensive confinement, often in cages and at extreme stocking densities, to produce the greatest possible output of meat, milk and eggs in the shortest amount of time at the lowest cost.

-According to Voiceless, thecintensification of farming processes has resulted in large multinational companies dominating the global meat and dairy trade.
+According to Voiceless, the intensification of farming processes has resulted in large multinational companies dominating the global meat and dairy trade.
 As of 2006, 50% of global pork production and over 70% of global chicken production came from industrial systems.
 Two companies supply approximately 70% of Australia's meat chickens, with the balance of the market supplied by about four medium-sized companies.

 Voiceless states that this intensification of agricultural practices has led to the widespread use of cruel and inhumane meat production practices, such as the debeaking of chickens, tail docking and teeth clipping of pigs, and mulesing of sheep, often undertaken without pain relief.

 Voiceless's work on factory farming is focused on raising awareness of the practice in order to change the laws which allow it.